 Figure 2: Income inequality trends in Switzerland Source: Luxembourg Income Study (LIS), Household Budget Survey (HBS), European Union Statistics on Income and Living Conditions (EU.SILC), The World Top Incomes Database (top income shares)

 Whereas the aforementioned publications focused on disposable household income from survey data, the revival of tax-data-inequality studies lead to fruitful insights for Switzerland as well.
 Dell et al. (2007) used tax data from the Federal Tax Administration to assess the development of the concentration of the highest incomes (top-shares).
 In contrast to most other examined countries, Switzerland did not experience a reduction in income and wealth concentration from the pre-First World War period to the decades following the Second World War (up to 1996).
 Using the same approach Foellmi and Martínez (2013) expand the Dell et al. time series to 2008 finding that the share of top incomes did rise, the top 0.01% share even doubled in the last observed 20 years.
-These result from the top income studies seems to opposes the figures of official data.
+These results from the top income studies seem to oppose the figures of official data.

 To sum it up: survey studies suggest a declining trend in income inequality while top-share studies argue that the concentration of income at the top of the distribution is rising, suggesting that inequality indeed is rising.
 Differences can be explained with several factors introduced in section 2 and 3.
 First, coverage of top incomes is assumed to be better within tax data than within survey data (non-response bias), which is a crucial issue concerning inequality not only in regard to top income shares.
 Second, different measures of inequality hamper the comparability.
 While some argue that top income shares are an appropriate proxy for overall inequality others disagree.
 Following Leigh (2007:600) “top income shares are far from perfect as a measure of distribution of income across society”, although he finds a strong positive correlation with other inequality measures.
 Third, different income concepts were used.
 The top income studies work with taxable incomes while the surveys rely on disposable income.
 As it is shown by Modetta and Müller (2012) income distribution can strongly be affected by governmental redistribution through social transfers and taxes, reducing inequality substantially, but with the focus on taxable income the change in taxing policy (like tax-rates and tax deductions on sub federal level) is not directly represented.
 Fourth, the statistical units within tax data are fiscal households and not real households, which again are the base of analysis for the survey studies.
 With a trend to unmarried cohabitation this could lead to a bias within tax data.